Yobuko, a small fishing port at the tip of the Karatsu peninsula, is famous for one thing: squid that’s still moving when it hits your plate.

 - Reservations: weekends fill up by 11:30.
 Call or have a hotel concierge book in Japanese

-- Live or not: under-5s often skip live squid; the cooked tempura version is identical taste, no movement
+- Live or not: under-5s often skip live squid; the cooked tempura version is identical in taste, with no movement

 - Drive time: Fukuoka → Yobuko ~80–90 min.
 The last 20 min is winding coastal road — pack a sick bag